-Sampling will represent 80% retail market share and 80% population coverage of the four countries of the UK; sampled proportionally throughout the full year.
-Analysis will require initial isolation and enrichment of E. coli from all meat samples, prior to testing for AMR E. coli (i.e. Extended Spectrum Beta Lactamases (ESBLs), AmpC and Carbapenemase-producing).
-Analysis will be performed in a step-wise process against a two-tier panel of antimicrobial agents depending on presence of positive isolates.
-Data collected by the testing facility will be submitted to the EC on an annual basis in May following each year of completion; aggregated to UK datasets with no identification of retail names or product brands.
+Sampling represents 80% retail market share and 80% population coverage of the four countries of the UK; sampled proportionally throughout the full year.
+Analysis requires initial isolation and enrichment of E. coli from all meat samples, prior to testing for AMR E. coli (i.e. Extended Spectrum Beta Lactamases (ESBLs), AmpC and Carbapenemase-producing).
+Analysis is performed in a step-wise process against a two-tier panel of antimicrobial agents depending on presence of positive isolates.

 A total of 314 beef and 310 pork samples were tested between January and December 2017.
 Only 3 (0.48%) of the 624 samples tested yielded E. coli colonies on MacConkey agar + 1mg/L cefotaxime (MCA-CTX).
 These samples comprised 2 (0.64%) beef and 1 (0.32%) pork sample.
 None of the samples were positive on carbapenem agar.

 Two of the isolates from MCA-CTX (1 beef (0.32%), 1 pork (0.32%)) had an AmpC phenotype, whilst the remaining isolate (1 beef (0.32%)) had an ESBL phenotype.
 The two beef samples that were positive on MCA-CTX were also positive on CHROMagar ESBL (CA-ESBL) and the resulting isolates tested were found to be positive for CTX-M1 type ESBL gene.
 One additional pork sample not positive on MCA-CTX was also positive on CA-ESBL and the resulting isolate tested was found to be positive for blaTEM gene.